School profile Verified 2 June 2026

 Writing exercise

-There is also a writing task, which Kent says is not marked but may be used in headteacher assessment.
+The writing task is not marked for the Kent Test score, but it may be used in headteacher assessment.

 What the test includes